What is AWS?

 If you have any doubts or queries related to AWS, do post them on our AWS Community!

 Watch this video on AWS Solutions Architect Certification:

 Amazon Web Services (AWS) vs Google Cloud Platform (GCP)

 There has been much debate going on about which among the two is the best, but the result never came out with a clear winner.
-Let’s understand the differences in the services and capabilities of these two major cloud computing platforms:
+Let’s understand the differences in the services and capabilities of these two major Cloud Computing platforms.

 ||In all continents with data centers and edge locations